michyjz/michyjz.github.io/README.md

 Some other hobbies I have are tennis, speedcubing, chess, video games, and anime!

+# Tutoring
+I tutor CS and math for middle and high school students, so if you're interested for a private session let me know!

+I'm available for both online and in-person tutoring (Bay Area only).
+I charge $25 per hour but prices are negotiable.

 # Projects
-Once I start working on some projects, I'll post them here!
+Once I start working on some projects, I'll post them here.

 # Contact
-Feel free to reach out to me on these platforms~
+Feel free to reach out to me on these platforms ~

 [Discord](https://discordapp.com/users/545056316905750539) -
 [Instagram](https://www.instagram.com/michael.jxu/) -